appteam-nith/festnimbus/README.md

 #Nimbus

-##This is the official Android Application of Technical Festival of NIT Hamirpur Made By Team App.
+##This is the official Android Application of Technical Festival of NIT Hamirpur **NIMBUS** made by YOU :smile:.

 ###How to setup this project in Android Studio :-

 1. Firstly, **fork** this repo from **appteam-nith/festnimbus** by clicking on fork button

 2. Now **clone** the forked repo in your pc.
 For this first copy the url of your forked repo (use terminal or git bash):

    	`git clone https://github.com/[username]/festnumbus.git`

    	[username] is replaced by your github username

 3. Finally, open this project in android studio.

 4. Happy Hacking :wink: